-This is our school.
+"This is our school.
 May peace dwell here.

-May the rooms be filled with contentment.
-May love abide here.

-Love of our school, love of one another and love of life itself.

-Let us remember, that as many hands build a house, so many hearts build a school.
+May the rooms be full of contentment.
+May love abide here, love of one another, love of our school, and love of life itself.
+Let us remember, that as many hands build a house, so many hearts build a school."

+Values/Virtues

+Virtues

+Duild Cooly Charve

+Hold REVERENCE Have COURAGE Build FRIENDSHIPS Seek WISDOM Show COMPASSION

+Monday Tuesday Wednesday Thursday Friday